 Creating a template

-Three ways to create a template, depending on where you are.From the Templates page (+ Create new)
+Three routes, depending on where you are when the idea strikes.From the Templates page

 Tips for a tidy library

-Stars are most useful when there are only a few.
-If everything’s starred, nothing is.
+Favorites are most useful when there are only a few.
+If everything is pinned to the top, nothing is.

 Tag every template you create